 Is RHAM Youth Football and Cheer part of the RHAM School System?

 No, RHAM Youth Football and Cheer is a privately operated, non-profit, all volunteer program.
-The Board of Trustees are elected each January and includes parents and others who are dedicated to the core mission of this organization for the benefit of the youth of the greater RHAM region.
+The Board of Directors are elected each January and includes parents and others who are dedicated to the core mission of this organization for the benefit of the youth of the greater RHAM region.

-What level of parental participation is expected of RYFC Parents?
+What level of family participation is expected?

 How Safe is Youth Football?